Water temperature in Adamstown

 Minimum:

-As of now, in Adamstown, the water temperature is 80.2°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 0.3°F lower than the average recorded on this particular day in recent years.
+As of now, in Adamstown, the water temperature is 78.2°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.4°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast

 Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 82.2°F on 2017, while the historical minimum was 79.2°F on 2020.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 78.6°F on 2018, while the historical minimum was 75.0°F on 2024.

 Daily water temperature in Adamstown